California Security Deposit Laws: What Landlords Must Know

 • No Need to File a Lawsuit: Since landlord has a reasonable amount as a security deposit, in case of minor damages it will be possible to make immediate deductions without having to file a case and go through the lengthy prosecution process in a California Court.

-• Safeguarding Rent Reception: Security deposit amount is usually equivalent of at least one month’s rent therefore, it will also help landlords in getting the rent if tenant stops paying it.
+• Safeguarding Rent Reception: Security deposit amount is usually the equivalent of one month’s rent therefore, it will also help landlords in getting the rent if tenant stops paying it.

 How Much Can Landlords Charge as Security Deposit in California?